hapify/hapify/docs/templating/hapify/syntax.md

 #### Root object

-`M` refers to the top object: the model in a single-model template or the array of models in a multiple-model template.
+`Model` or `Models` (short: `M`) refers to the top object: the model in a single-model template or the array of models in a multiple-model template.

 #### Filterable and testable objects